• Skip to main content

 • Carrots and celery – these veggies add a pleasing crunch plus beautiful color and flavor.

-• Poultry seasoning – combines thyme, sage, rosemary and marjoram in a wonderfully delicious seasoning blend that enhances the flavor of chicken or turkey dishes.
+• Poultry seasoning – combines thyme, sage, rosemary, and marjoram in a wonderfully delicious seasoning blend that enhances the flavor of chicken dishes.

 1. Add the stock, chicken, soup, and poultry seasoning to a large Dutch oven over medium-high heat.
 Bring to a boil.
-Reduce the heat to low, cover, and simmer for five minutes.
+Reduce the heat to low, cover, and simmer the creamy chicken soup base for five minutes.

 A dutch oven full of chicken and dumplings stock.

-1. While the soup mixture cooks, roll out or pat six biscuits to 1/8-inch thickness on a lightly floured surface.
-Cut each biscuit into 1/2-inch-wide strips.
+1. While the chicken mixture cooks, roll out or pat six biscuits to one-eighth inch thickness on a lightly floured surface.
+Cut each biscuit into half-inch-wide strips.

 A refrigerated raw biscuit rolled out and cut into strips.

-1. Remove the lid from the soup, increase the heat to medium-high and return to a boil.
-Drop the biscuit strips, one at a time, into the boiling soup.
-Once all of the biscuit strips have been added, add the carrots and celery.
+1. Remove the lid from the soup, increase the heat to medium-high, and return to a boil.
+Drop the biscuit pieces, one at a time, into the boiling soup.
+Add the carrots and celery once all of the biscuit strips have been added.

 Dropping a dumpling into a large dutch oven full of chicken and dumplings.

 1. Reduce the heat to low, cover, and simmer for 20 minutes.
-Stir gently every five minutes to keep the dumplings from sticking to each other.
+Give a good stir every five minutes to keep the dumplings from sticking to each other.

 2. Ladle into a bowl and serve immediately!
 Garnish with chopped parsley, if desired.